m-markovic/IoT-Stream-Inspector/docs/code.md

 SPARQL update queries.
-When the updates finally add new triple to a graph, these triples will become the first inferred state for the C-SPARQL query, and all subsequent result windows emitted by the query will be handled by the "warm" SPARQL update queries.
+When the updates finally add new triple to a graph, these triples will become the first inferred state for the C-SPARQL query, and all subsequent results sets yielded by the query will be handled by the "warm" SPARQL update queries.
 Ever time new triples are added by SPARQL qupte queries - coldstart or warm - the triples will be passed to the project-specific Java